Execution performance of NAS NBP 3.3

 - Serial versions of the original tests executed on a one core of processor Intel Xeon E5 1660 v2.

-- Parallel versions of the tests written in Fortran-DVMH language, executed on the following graphics accelerators: NVIDIA Tesla C2070 with enabled ECC (Fermi generation), NVIDIA GTX Titan (Kepler generation), NVIDIA Tesla k40 with ECC disabled (Kepler generation).
+- Parallel versions of the tests written in Fortran-DVMH language, executed on the following graphics accelerators: NVIDIA Tesla C2050 with enabled ECC (Fermi generation), NVIDIA GTX Titan (Kepler generation), NVIDIA Tesla k20 with ECC enabled (Kepler generation).

 - Parallel versions of the tests written in Fortran-DVMH language, executed on 6-cores processor Intel Xeon E5 1660 v2 with active Hyper Threading (2 threads per core) and disabled Turbo Boost and on 60-cores Intel Xeon Phi 5110 with active Hyper Threading (4 threads per core).

-Serial versions of the programs were compiled by Intel Fortran Compiler V17.0 with options -O3 -mcmodel=medium -shared-intel.
+Serial versions of the programs were compiled by Intel Fortran Compiler V15.0 with options -O3 -mcmodel=medium -shared-intel.
 To compile Fortran-DVMH programs following compilers had been used:

 |NVIDIA GTX Titan|

-The diagrams demonstrating acceleration of the tests are shown below.
+The diagrams demonstrating acceleration of NAS NPB 3.3

 Fig. 5 shows the acceleration of EP test on class C compared to a sequential version of the program executed on a single core of Intel Xeon E5 1660 v2.
 This test was executed on different architectures separately as well as in the following combinations: Intel Xeon E5 1660 v2 + GTX Titan, Intel Xeon E5 1660 v2 + Intel Xeon Phi and Intel Xeon E5 1660 v2 + GTX Titan + Intel Xeon Phi.
-Purple color show case when load balancing was additionally used by setting the ratio of the weights of all cores of CPU and GPU, and ratio of weights of MPI-processes mapped on the CPU and coprocessor.
+For each configuration the number of MPI-processes and the number of OpenMP-threads within each of the MPI-processes are specified.
+Red and purple colors show cases when load balancing was additionally used by setting the ratio of the weights of all cores of CPU and GPU, and ratio of weights of MPI-processes mapped on the CPU and coprocessor.

-Comparison of FDVMH versions of the tests from NAS NBP 3.3 package with the following versions of the programs was done in May, 2015:
+Below the comparison of FDVMH versions of the tests from NAS NBP 3.3 package with the following versions of the programs is presented: